atomisthq/docs/docs/reference-docs/cli.md

 output_root=/Users/russmiles/atomist/output
 ```

-## Running the Atomist Shell CLI from Binary
+## Running the Atomist Shell from Binary

 Download the distribution zip and run from the `/bin` directory.
 You may need to make the binary executable.

-## Building and Running the Atomist Shell CLI from Source
+## Building and Running the Atomist Shell from Source

 The Atomist Shell CLI project is built and run using `maven`.